-A placement must include counseling with individuals, on-site supervision, and at least 140 hours of case-oriented service for the term.
+A placement must include counseling with individuals and on-site supervision.
 Other specific requirements are announced in class.
 Further information is available in the Counseling Psychology Practicum Handbook.

 Course requirements include: case presentations, completion of weekly process notes, a transcript of one case over time, assigned readings, and active participation in class discussions and critiques of case material.